 Some hunker down.
 Some think chronologically of self, family and community.
 Some just buy more guns.
 I journal to keep my sanity in order to continue to contribute best I can . . . keep my humanity in perspective.

-Therefore, take this essay – perhaps a tome – with a block of salt – a sincere attempt to ease the mind, heart and spirit.
+Therefore, take this essay – this tome with a block of salt.
+It is no more or less a sincere attempt to ease the mind, heart and spirit.
 Yes, it is long, tedious and detailed, but these are tedious times requiring attention to details and their management.
 Maybe you will have some time to peruse its possible relevance.

 “Hey, amigo, why so many images?”
-I guess because I’m a visual learner – always have been and believe that words create images and images create words beyond images and words . . . each a pathway – at times intersecting.
+I guess because I’m a visual learner – always have been and believe that words create images and images create words beyond images and words . . . each a pathway – at times intersecting at some truth.